zontreck/ASim/README.md

-Welcome to OpenSimulator (OpenSim for short)!
+Welcome to ZSim.
+A fork of OpenSimulator.

 # Overview